HichamAgueny/ConvertingOpenACC2OpenMP/openacc2openmp.md

 The Clacc compiler platform suffers from some limitations, [mainly](https://ieeexplore.ieee.org/document/8639349): (i) translating OpenACC to OpenMP in Clang is currently supported only in C but not yet in C++ nor in Fortran. (ii) Clacc has so far focused primarily on compute constructs, and thus lacks support of data-sharing between the CPU-host and a GPU-device.
 These limitations however are expected to be overcame in the near future.
 At the end, the Clacc's design provides an acceptable GPU-performance, as stated [here](https://www.exascaleproject.org/highlight/clacc-an-open-source-openacc-compiler-and-source-code-translation-project/).
 Note that Clacc is publicly available [here](https://github.com/llvm-doe-org/llvm-project/wiki).

+ the primary objective of the Clacc project, as described in §I, is to provide production-quality OpenACC support for Clang and LLVM

 # Conclusion

 In conclusion, we have presented an overview of the OpenACC and OpenMP offload features via an application based on solving the Laplace equation in a 2D uniform grid.
+This benchamrk application was used to experiment the peroformance of some of the basic diretives and clauses in order to highlight the gain of the use of GPU-accelerators, which here was found to be improved by almost a factor of 20.
 We have also presented an evaluation of differences and similarties between these two programming models.
 Furthermore, we have illustrated a one-to-one mapping of OpenACC directives to OpenMP directives in the aim of a conversion procedure between these two models.
 In this context, we have emphasised the recent development of the Clacc compiler platform aiming for such a convertion procedure, although the platfrom support is so far limited to C and lacks data-transfer in host-device.

  Writing an efficient GPU-based program requires some basic knowledge of target architectures and how regions of a program is mapped into the target device.
 This tutorial thus functions as a benchmark for future advanced GPU-based parallel programming models.